Online Resources

 Eric Cressey: Physio-based approach; I'm a fan of his lower-body and shoulder articles.

-Gubernatrix: Aside from Carmen, the only other woman on this list.
-Sally [aka Gubes] has a diverse background in powerlifting, Olympic weightlifting, and strongwoman training.
+Gubernatrix: Aside from Carmen, Sally [aka Gubes] is the only other woman on this list.
+She has a diverse background in powerlifting, Olympic weightlifting, and strongwoman training.

 James Krieger: Posts that are free cover nutrition hot topics, such as artificial sweeteners, the book "Good Calories, Bad Calories," and more.

-Jamie Lewis: Breaks the monotony of reading similar material everyone else writes about with different training methods and topics.
+Jamie Lewis: He breaks the monotony of reading similar material everyone else writes about with different training methods and topics.
+His well-researched articles will show you the true amount of work necessary for success.
 [Not safe for work or home]

 Mike Robertson: Also physio-based approach compared to others; articles appear either powerlifting-influenced or on prehab/rehab.